 When the manager contacts an applicant to determine continued interest, the applicant will be asked if there is anything on the application that needs to be changed.
 If the applicant indicates that the information provided has changed, the site manager will schedule an appointment for the applicant to update the application.
+The application may be updated at an in-person meeting, via email, mail, fax, or by phone.
+If a disability prevents you from submitting an updated application through one of the above options, please contact the leasing office so a reasonable alternative method for completing your application update to provide the necessary information changes can be determined.

-Applicants sent a notice of available unit may refuse to begin processing for eligibility for that unit one time.
+Applicants sent a Notice of Available Unit may refuse to begin processing for eligibility for that unit one time.
 The household will be skipped for that unit, but remain on the waiting list by their original application date.
 Applicants that refuse the second offered unit will be sent a notice of withdrawal from the waiting list, unless the applicant can demonstrate a need to turn down the unit due to an extenuating circumstance outside of their control.
 Additionally, if the property has project-based rental assistance but not available to all units, the applicant may request to remain on the waiting list until a unit with rental assistance becomes available.